NotWoowoo/honey-comb/README.md

 **Important:** Yes, it's called *honey_comb* (with the underscore, all lowercase), because apparently there's already a plugin called *Honeycomb*.
 Hopefully this differentiates the names enough to avoid chaos.

+More info and plugins can be found [on my plugin site.](https://notwoowoo.github.io/plugins/)

 ## Download

 - Go to the latest [release](https://github.com/NotWoowoo/honey-comb/releases/tag/untagged-3d2498d1aaef974026d8)